kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 ## Integration Inventory

-To check the compliance of the registry with categories:
+To check that the registry is consistent with the categories:

 ```bash
 python manage.py inventory_152fz_cookie_integrations